CyberKnight-cmd/cyberknight-cmd/README.md

 - 🔭 I’m currently working on [an operating system](<repo-link>)
 - 🌱 I’m currently learning **Data Structures & Algorithms**
 - 📫 Reach me at **aryagupta164@gmail.com**
-- ⚡ Fun fact: *"Writing hundreds of lines of code every day to pretend my mind is still sane"*
+- ⚡ Fun fact about me : *"Writing hundreds of lines of code every day to pretend my mind is still sane"*

 ---